 To ensure you choose the right portable generator, it’s crucial to determine your power requirements.
 Here are some steps to follow:

-- Make a list of all the essential items that will need power during an outage or emergency.
+- List all the essential items needing power during an outage or emergency.

 - Find their wattage ratings either on the label, manual, or online.

-- Add up the wattage of all the items to get your total watt requirement.
+- Add up the items’ wattage to get your total watt requirement.

-- Consider any additional items you need for comfort and convenience during an outage, like heaters, fans, and electronics.
+- Consider any additional items, such as heaters, fans, and electronics, that you need for comfort and convenience during an outage.

 - Check if your generator can power any extra items without exceeding its maximum load capacity.